 In collaboration with the King Baudouin Foundation, we provide financial support every year to social projects that contribute to a circular economy, digital inclusion and financial education.
-In 2020, we also donated more than half a million euros to the Solidarity Care Fund set up with the King Baudouin Foundation to support hospitals and residential care facilities.
+In 2022, ING has made an additional donation of half a million euros to the ING Sustainable Buildings Fund" to give a boost to green the facades of our public buildings.

 Close the Gap

 Our environmental impact